-Following the closing of the Joint Venture Transaction, certain of our employees participate in Comcast's long-term incentive compensation program, which includes the awarding of stock options and restricted share units ("RSUs").
-Awards are granted under various plans as further described below.
-Comcast charges the expense related to these share-based awards to us, which we settle in cash on a quarterly basis.
+Following the closing of the Joint Venture Transaction, certain of our employees receive awards of stock options and restricted share units ("RSUs") under Comcast equity plans.

 Prior to the closing of the Joint Venture Transaction, GE granted stock options and RSUs to certain of our employees and in limited circumstances to consultants, advisors and independent contractors, the majority of which vested upon the closing of the Joint Venture Transaction on January 28, 2011.
-However, certain specified stock option and RSU grants did not vest upon the closing, and will continue to vest based on the original vesting period of the award.
-The expense associated with both the acceleration of stock options and RSUs and the ongoing awards is reflected in our condensed consolidated statement of income and is not payable in cash to GE, but rather it is recorded to member's capital in our condensed consolidated statement of changes in equity.
+However, certain specified GE stock option and RSU grants did not vest upon the closing, and will continue to vest based on the original vesting period of the award.
+The expense associated with both the accelerated vesting of stock options and RSUs and the ongoing awards is reflected in our condensed consolidated statement of income and is not payable in cash to GE, but rather it is recorded to member's capital in our condensed consolidated statement of changes in equity.